Joe Tripician: 2000s – From Balkanized at Sunrise to Honeymoon in Oak Ridge

-In 2016 Tripician began developing a feature film project titled Team Joy with Tony Award nominated actor Jesse Williams.
+In 2016, Tripician began developing a feature film project titled Team Joy with Tony Award-nominated actor Jesse Williams.

-In 2021, Tripician won the monthly London International Screenwriting Competition in September for his script “President Zappa”.
-That year, his screenplay was also included in the “Hot 100 Winners” at the Capital Fund Screenplay Competition.
-“President Zappa” is a comedic and dramatic biopic that imagines what would happen if the rockstar Frank Zappa ran for the U.S. Presidency and won.
-According to Tripician, “In the script, Frank discovers that he must bend his principles in order to win the Presidency so he can enact policies that benefit many people who are in need.
-However, he pays a price for his compromises and regrets doing them.”
+In 2021, Tripician won the monthly London International Screenwriting Competition in September for his script President Zappa.
+That year, his screenplay was also included in the "Hot 100 Winners" list at the Capital Fund Screenplay Competition.
+President Zappa is a comedic and dramatic biopic that imagines what would happen if the rockstar Frank Zappa ran for the U.S. presidency and won.
+According to Tripician, "In the script, Frank discovers that he must bend his principles in order to win the Presidency so he can enact policies that benefit many people who are in need.
+However, he pays a price for his compromises and regrets doing them."

-In December 2023, Joe completed his documentary, "Honeymoon in Oak Ridge."
-The film follows Joe on a personal journey as he travels with his parents to Oak Ridge, Tennessee where they worked, unknowingly, to create the first atomic bombs.
+In December 2023, Tripician completed the documentary Honeymoon in Oak Ridge.
+The film follows him on a personal journey as he travels with his parents to Oak Ridge, Tennessee, where they worked, unknowingly, to create the first atomic bombs.
 Interwoven with their journey are candid reflections from Tripician's wife and daughters, examining how the legacy of the Manhattan Project resonates across generations.
 In 2024, the film won the Jury Award for Best Short Documentary at the Uranium International Film Festival.
-The film screened at various cities around the world including Asheville (TN), Chicago (IL), Las Vegas (NV), Rio de Janeiro (Brazil), Seville (Spain) and Berlin (Germany).
-“Honeymoon in Oak Ridge” is being distributed by Alexander Street and Docsville (Lightning International/Asia Satellite Telecommunications).
+The film was screened at various cities around the world including Asheville (TN), Chicago (IL), Las Vegas (NV), Rio de Janeiro (Brazil), Seville (Spain) and Berlin (Germany).
+Honeymoon in Oak Ridge was distributed by Alexander Street and Docsville (Lightning International/Asia Satellite Telecommunications).

-In 2024, Tripician was awarded one of the Top Ten Finalists at the 2024 Cinequest Film Festival for his dramatic Teleplay “Jenny Appleseed”.
-The script is a contemporary story about a headstrong teen who has her life turned upside down when she tries to help someone who needs abortion pills in a state where they are illegal.
+In 2024, Tripician was named one of the top ten finalists at the 2024 Cinequest Film Festival for his dramatic teleplay Jenny Appleseed.
+It is a contemporary story about a headstrong teen who has her life turned upside down when she tries to help someone who needs abortion pills in a state where they are illegal.